SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 # Working Practices

-... this is the Decision trees content - please edit ...

 While data management plans focus strongly on the data produced or reused by research projects, the whole research process itself represents a long path of decision-making that involves the assessment of the project’s environmental footprint.
-This chapter is work-in-progress toward a set of decision trees, to help you make informed decisions in the research process.
+This chapter is work-in-progress and is intended to help you make informed decisions in the research process.
+See also the [Decision Trees](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/decision-trees.html) and [Project Planning](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/project-planning.html) sections.

 {{<hint info>}}
 **Read:** Bibliography and raw ideas can be found in the [Frameapad here](https://semestriel.framapad.org/p/toolkit_decisiontree-9tho?lang=en).